 REQUEST FOR CONSIDERATION

-Why These Three Franchisees Continue to Invest in Wings and Rings
+Why These Franchisees Continue to Invest in Wings and Rings

 Wings and Rings is having a big year.
 Not only has the brand expanded its internal leadership team with several recent hires but the brand has successfully continued to expand despite a difficult economy.
 Much of that growth and success, it turns out, is a product of happy franchisees and their drive to grow with the brand.